xataio/migrator/README.md

 If everything went well, the script will print you the address of your new Xatabase.

 To learn more how to use it, please refer to our documentation https://xata.io/docs/getting-started

-In case of some errors, you can have more details about them in `debug.txt`